Shunichi Miyamoto: 2002–2007

 He made his singing debut with the single "Byakuya: True Light", the opening theme song for the anime D.N.Angel.
 He was soon signed up by JVC music as a solo artist and started to release his own music.
 His first mini-album, Anges (meaning "angels" in French) contains many of the songs that were used in D.N.Angel, namely "Michishirube" and live versions of "Byakuya: True Light", and "Caged Bird".

 He was cast with the role of Shani Andras in Mobile Suit Gundam SEED.
-However, it appears he has not done much voice-acting so far apart from this role and one or two minor roles in a few other anime including D.N.Angel.
+However, it appears he has not done much voice-acting so far apart from this role and one or two minor roles in a few other anime including D.N.Angel, although Miyamoto was able to reprise his role as Shani for subsequent appearances.

 He has also started his own internet radio called Miyasoba, which runs fortnightly.
 He covers a variety of things for each episode such as reading out letters/greetings he has received by post or email; previews of his new songs or some piano pieces he is still working on, as well as talking about what is new with his current life and plans.

 Miyamoto's CD album Piano n Piano was released in August 2007 and charted highly on the Japanese independent music charts.